-Bloomberg last year offered his unqualified support for Spectra Energy's plan to expand two natural gas pipelines into New York City (see NGI, Nov.
-7, 2011).
-Last week Bloomberg also touted a new study that is urging New York City to upgrade natural gas infrastructure ahead of increased demand (see related story).
+Bloomberg last year offered his unqualified support for Spectra Energy's plan to expand two natural gas pipelines into New York City (see Shale Daily, Nov.
+1, 2011).

 Last year Bloomberg donated $50 million to a Sierra Club campaign to block new coal-fired power plants and eliminate existing ones.
 Bloomberg Philanthropies spokesman Mike Marinello said the mayor's financial support of "safe" natural gas drilling was the "next" logical step.

-Bloomberg is opposed to fracking in or near New York City's watershed in upstate New York, which supplies drilling water to about nine million people in the city and nearby counties, but he's hasn't wavered in his support of natural gas.
+Bloomberg is opposed to fracking in or near New York City's watershed in upstate New York, which supplies drilling water to about nine million people in the city and nearby counties, but he's hasn't wavered in his support of natural gas (see Shale Daily, Oct.
+28, 2011).
 If high-volume fracking in the state is approved, the city already has secured a ban on the practice within the watershed by the New York Department of Conservation.

 "We can frack safely if we frack sensibly," they wrote.
 "That may not make for a great bumper sticker.
 It does make for good environmental and economic policy."